SPEIGHT’S NEW BROOM AND THE SECOND INTERCOLONIAL RAILWAY

-The matter at issue was an altercation between Thow and the Assistant Engineer-in-Chief, R.C.
-Patterson some twenty two months earlier.
-Both men were in the cab of the Baldwin Ten-Wheeler taking a trainload of important guests to the opening of the railway to Aldgate, in the Adelaide Hills, when the Yankee engine broke down at Blackwood, stranding the whole party.
-It was a highly publicised fiasco, with Thow and Patterson exchanging hot words.
-South Australia then witnessed their four senior railway officers embroiled in a very ugly dispute.
-Because the SAR was still a Ministerial Department, the disputing enmeshed the Railway Commissioner.
+Because the South Australian Railways was still a Ministerial Department, the ongoing dispute between these men enmeshed the Railway Commissioner.
 Mais, Patterson, and Pendleton brought charges against Thow, and a parliamentary Select Committee tried unsuccessfully to sort it out.
-This was followed by a Royal Commission, again fruitless, and finally, in November 1884, a Board of Inquiry was established.
+This was followed by a Royal Commission, again fruitless, and finally, in November 1884, a Board of Inquiry.
 The discords and disagreements were the subject of much parliamentary debate and press criticism, and even gave rise to a want-of-confidence motion in the government.
 Thow was suspended for two months during the Inquiry.
 The sad thing is that all this effort, expense and distraction was over trifles.

 South Australian Designs Preferred

-Nevertheless, despite the high drama unfolding during the inter-colonial conference, it did settle some important questions.
-It is an evidence of the confidence the Victorian government had in its Railway Commissioners that Gillies, as Minister of Railways, did not attend.
-Commissioners Speight, Agg and Ford were supported by their branch heads: Robert Watson, the Engineer-in-Chief, William Greene, Engineer of Existing Lines, John Anderson, the General Traffic Manager and Solomon Mirls, Locomotive, Carriage and Waggon Superintendent.
-But despite the heavy Victorian presence, Henry Mais and John Pendleton were controlling the agenda, with Mais on the initiative.
+Despite the high drama unfolding during the intercolonial conference, it did settle some important questions.
+So confident was the government in its new railway management Gillies did not attend.
+Commissioners Speight, Agg and Ford were supported by their branch heads: Engineer-in-Chief Watson; Engineer of Existing Lines William Greene; General Traffic Manager John Anderson; Locomotive, Carriage and Waggon Superintendent Mirls.
+But despite this heavy Victorian presence, Mais and Pendleton were controlling the agenda, with Mais taking the initiative.
 Having already ordered four sleeping cars from the USA, Mais proposed that all the other carriages be to South Australian designs.
 At the time Victoria had no bogie carriages suitable for long distance travel.